 1. Fashion is one of the most pollutive industries in the world, next to oil.
 Yikes.
 We know oil gets a bad rap (hello, current electric car frenzy), but clothes?!
 Throwaway culture and wear-once fast fashion fads are slowly killing our planet.
 According to a study we conducted with Green Story, 34 BILLION garments are produced for the US market alone each year and 64% of them end up in landfill.
 That’s way too many clothes that aren’t even lasting a whole year.

 Here’s why that’s so bad: decomposing clothing releases methane, a harmful greenhouse gas and a significant contributor to global warming.
-A report by the Ellen MacArthur Foundation study found that fashion is now responsible for 10% of global carbon emissions, and is projected to drain a quarter of the world’s carbon budget by 2050.
+A report by the Ellen MacArthur Foundation study in 2018, found that fashion is responsible for 10% of global carbon emissions, and is projected to drain a quarter of the world’s carbon budget by 2050.
+Eep.
 Dyes and chemicals in fabrics also pose a problem, leaching into the soil and contaminating water sources.
 And then there’s the landfill space issue: we’re running out of it.

 Yeah, you.
 And us.
 Let’s fix this.
 If all that clothing were reused or recycled, it would save 6 million items from ending up in landfill per year.
 Alternatives for clothes you’re not digging anymore?
 Sell or donate them to thredUP, of course!

 3. There are already SO many awesome clothes out there.

 Let’s not make new ones.
 In our 2018 Resale Report, we discovered that women only wear 30% of what’s in their closets.
 Give us the other 70% and we’ll get them to a new closet, stat.

 4. Putting a single garment back into the circular secondhand economy is EVERYTHING.